Matthew0898/TEST/newFile.md

+#newFile
-*This was a Text File
+This was a Text File
 It was added to the Test Repository
 It became newFile.md